MatthewYurdin/First-Date/README.md

  - `FD.glue(name1, name2)`: Returns concatenation of datasets `name1` and `name2`.
 Result (as usual) will be an Array-of-objects.

  - `FD.inner_join(name1, name2)`: Returns an Array-of-objects including only matching observations from datasets `name1` and `name2`.
 Matching is done on all variables common to both datasets.
-All variables will be retained.
+Duplicate observations are possible.
+All variables are retained.

- - `FD.left_join(name1, name2)`: Returns an Array-of-objects including only observations from the dataset `name1` and matching observations from dataset `name2`.
-Retains all variables.
+ - `FD.left_join(name1, name2)`: Returns an Array-of-objects including only observations from the dataset `name1` and, if a match or matches exists, matching observations from dataset `name2`.
+All variables are retained.

  - `FD.includes_element(arr, element)`: Returns `true` if `element` is found in `arr`, which may be an Array or a String; otherwise returns false.